What would life be without a little bagpipe?

 HISTORY

-The Salt Lake Scots Pipe Band was established in 1962 by Scottish immigrants and their families who wanted to preserve Highland traditions in the heart of the Great Basin.
-With roots tracing back to early pioneer pipers and drummers in the Salt Lake Valley, the band is proud to be one of the oldest pipe bands in Utah.
+The Salt Lake Scots Pipe Band and White Heather Dancers was established in 1962 by Scottish immigrants and their families who wanted to preserve Highland traditions in the heart of the Great Basin.
+With roots tracing back to early pioneer pipers and drummers in the Salt Lake Valley, the band is proud to be one of the oldest pipe bands in Utah and is currently the longest continuous running pipe band in Utah.

 Key founding members included Myron O'Connor and first Pipe Major Dale Bain.
 The band's multigenerational ties run deep — Dennis McMaster, who married O'Connor's daughter Kathleen, went on to serve as Pipe Major for 23 years.
 Today, the band includes fourth-generation members of these founding families, a testament to the enduring community built around a shared love of piping.